Suraj11nag/webportfolio/content/about/index.md

   - Google Analytics 4
   - Firebase
   - Data Analysis with Python
-  - Data Wrangling Pipelines
+  - Machine Learning
   - Database - PostgreSQL, MongoDB
 ---

 Hello!
 Interestingly, I got introduced to data science in my last year at [RajaRajeswari College of Engineering, Bengaluru](https://www.rrce.org/) where I completed my Bachelors in Engineering (2016-2020) with [7.2 CGPA](https://drive.google.com/file/d/1dYkenPoC75M6_wMY6p-lEZAi2zMBun0j/view?usp=sharing).

 I'm currently working as a data analyst for [Mojocare](https://mojocare.com/) in the Technology Department.
 My responsibilty includes automating tasks, creating dashboards, integrating and designing the event architecture for analytical platform and developing models to accomplish and measure business goals.

 Previously, I worked closely with the Product Team at [Eloelo](https://m.eloelo.in/), fostering and improving products and services for our users by using advanced analytics.